SamElite/Collaudo_square/README.md

 2. Check if the Square device is powered on
 3. Verify the serial number format (SQ + 11 characters)
 4. Restart the application if connection fails
-5. Check the Windows Event Viewer for BLE-related errors